cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 This optimizer removes instructions that are unreachable.
 There are several ways unreachable instructions might appear:

 1. Jump Threading can create unreachable jumps that are no longer targeted.
-2. User-created unreachable regions, such as `while false ... end`.
+2. User-created unreachable regions, such as `while false ... end`, or code following a `while true` loop.
 3. User defined functions which are called from an unreachable region.

-Instruction removal is done in loops until no instructions are removed.
-This way entire branches of unreachable code (i.e. all code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was also active.
+Instruction removal is done by analyzing the control flow of the program and removing instructions that are never executed.
+When [Jump Normalization](#jump-normalization) is not active, some section of unreachable code may not be recognized.

-The `end` instruction, even when not accessible, is not removed unless the optimization level is `aggressive`.
+The `end` instruction, even when not reachable, is not removed unless the optimization level is `aggressive`.
 Main body program and function definitions are each terminated by the `end` instruction and removing it might make the produced code somewhat less readable.